 For some Dark Goddesses sexuality becomes a way to assert independence.
 The Goddess Blodeuwedd takes a lover after being magickally created from flowers for her husband.
 She is created for a single purpose, to be the wife of Llew, regardless of her own personal wishes or feelings.
 At first she allows others to make decisions for her.
 When she finally asserts her independence, she takes charge of her body, she takes a lover of her own choosing.
 Then she attempts to dissolve the marriage and take revenge on her husband.
 Lilith similarly leaves Adam when she refused to submit to him sexually.

 Being in control of one’s sexuality and in turn one’s body is empowering and gives women (and men) a sense of control over their lives.
 Losing that sense of personal power is akin to losing control over one’s life.
 The attempt to control female sexuality within theses myths can also be seen as an attempt to control the power of creation, something inherently female.
 Despite the attempts by the males in their lives to control them both of these Goddess find their inner strength and brake free of a negative situation.
 Declaring our independence and personal power can be a scary thing.
 Both Lilith and Blodeuwedd face consequences for their actions, they are banished for taking control of their bodies, and for declaring their independence.
 But no matter the initial consequences, embracing our true feelings, and inner nature, can be a liberating experience.
 The dark Goddess teaches us that when we embrace change our world can sometime come tumbling down around us, as Blodeuwedd and Lilith’s did.
 But we have to ask ourselves, were they really banished or set free?
 Neither Goddess is remorseful at their banishment, they get exactly what they want- a chance at a new life.
+Another Goddess whose sexual nature is often seen as a negative aspect of her personality is the Morrigan.
+She sleeps with many men, both gods and mortals, and is often seen as wonton and spiteful, as when she hinders the Irish hero Cúchulain in battle after he refuses to sleep with her.
+Rather than allowing the men in her life to pursue her, the Morrigan initiates relationships with her lovers.
+While Cúchulain never becomes her lover, she tries to seduce him, not the other way around.
+In her guise as Macha (one of the Morrigan’s three faces) she simply appears in the farmer Crunnchu’s house one day and takes over all the household duties, including warming his bed as if she had always been there.
+While Crunnchu is more than pleased with her rather bizarre entrance into his life, she doesn’t exactly give him a choice about their union.
+She just shows up and takes over.

 While many other Celtic goddesses take numerous lovers and participate in elicited affairs, the Morrigan’s sexuality is often described as uncontrolled.
 But her sexuality is no different or perverse than her contemporaries.
 The Morrigan’s passions are not simply feelings of lust, but instead becomes a powerful creative force within her stories.
 Her passion can change the outcome of battles or summon prophetic visions in the throes of ecstasy.
 As a woman in control of her own personal power she channels this force just as surely as she channels her magickal energies.
 Her love affairs and sexuality are a potent part of her personality.
 Yet she is vilified for this power.